foronda/foronda.github.io/_posts/it/2015-08-13-unlock-windows-10-godmode.md

 ---
 layout: post
 title: "How to Unlock Windows 10 'GodMode'"
-headline: GodMode!?
+headline: "GodMode!?"
 description: Shortcut to a list of every configurable items in windows 10
+categories:
-categories: IT
+  - IT
-tags:
+tags: "how-to,windows"
-  - how-to
-  - windows
 published: true
+modified: ""
+imagefeature: ""
+mathjax: false
+featured: false
+comments: false
 ---

 ### Windows 10 God Mode

-Found this article [^1] online regarding some 'GodMode' configuration in Windows 10.
+Found this article at [^thinkcomputers.org] regarding some 'GodMode' configuration in Windows 10.
 Curious to what it was, I went ahead and unlocked it via an easy hack.

 ### Unlock God Mode You Ask?